open-telemetry/opentelemetry.io/content/en/docs/contribute/_index.md

 1. On the page where you see the issue, select the **Edit this page** option in the right-hand side navigation panel.

+1. If you're not a member of the project, GitHub will offer to create a fork of the repository.
+Select **Fork this repository**.

 1. Make your changes in the GitHub editor.

 1. Below the editor, fill in the **Propose file change** form.